d-ries/linux-essentials/05_filecontents/02_lab.md

 Make sure to check if the content is correctly saved by using the command `cat linuscraft/todo`.
 If we only want to check the last couple of lines we could also use the `tail linuscraft/todo` command.

-<i class="fa-solid fa-pencil"></i> Wan't a challenge?
+<i class="fa-solid fa-pencil"></i> Want a challenge?
 Try using the editor `vi` or `vim` to insert the text.
 This is a special and popular text editor which has a command and insert mode.
 More information about this editor which you have to read first can be found [here](https://linuxfoundation.org/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim/).

 The command above uses a relative path to the existing `todo` file.